hlorus/CAD_Sketcher/docs/interaction_system.md

 ### Immediate Execution
 Most tools support immediate execution which will invoke the tools operations when switching to it and a valid selection is given.
->Note that the execution is only triggered when a tool is invoked by it's shortcut.
+>Note that the execution is only triggered when a tool is invoked by its shortcut.

 ![!Immediate Execution](images/immediate_execution.gif){style="width:100%;height:200px;object-fit:cover;"}